-I believe everybody prepared enough for your health before traveling to Japan.
+I believe everybody prepares enough for health conditions to travel abroad.

-Different circumstances may cause you sick easily when your immune system goes down.
+Different circumstances can cause you to get sick easily because of the decreased immune system.

 You may have to get over with leaving in the early morning, a long flight, connection, layover.